Riccard0Fazzi/carbon-fibre-defect-segmentation-segformer/README.md

 - **limited and noisy industrial datasets**
 - **highly structured, orientation-dependent textures**

-The goal is to develop a robust segmentation pipeline capable of **accurately localizing defects at pixel level**, enabling downstream quality inspection.
+The goal is to develop a robust segmentation pipeline capable of **accurately localizing defects at pixel level**, supporting automated quality inspection workflows.

 ---